 - Intended parent’s preference to pursue the type of surrogacy (traditional or gestational).

 - The requirement of gamete donor (egg donor, sperm donor, or both).

 - The surrogacy contract details along with segments of the payment amount to the surrogate (in case of commercial surrogacy) or other medical expense payment procedures.

-- Their plan to the disclosure of surrogacy to their born child
+- Their plan is to disclose surrogacy to their born child.

-The surrogacy agency has used this information for searching potential surrogates for best matching with the intended parent’s requirement.
+The surrogacy agency has used this information for searching potential surrogates to best match the intended parent’s requirements.

-The surrogacy agency also checks all the safety parameters which can affect surrogate.
+The surrogacy agency also checks all the safety parameters which can affect the surrogate.

-Surrogate may feel confident to pursue surrogacy after known all this information from the intended parents.
+Surrogates may feel confident to pursue surrogacy after knowing all this information from the intended parents.